 American National Standards Institute (ANSI) Approval

-Nothing’s more irksome than a product that breaks after the first or second use, but with safety glasses, low durability is more than frustrating—it actually puts your eyes at risk.
+Nothing’s more irksome than a product that breaks after the first or second use.
+But with safety glasses, low durability is more than frustrating—it actually puts your eyes at risk.
 For that reason, durability should be one of your highest priorities during the selection process.
 The frames of quality safety glasses are made of hard nylon to withstand being bent and twisted.
 Lenses, commonly rated for impact protection, should be made of highly durable polycarbonate.

-Whether DIYing a home renovation or working on the job as an industry professional, you must be able to see clearly to do what you need to do.
+Whether DIYing a home renovation or working on the job as an industry professional, you must be able to see clearly in order to do what you need to do.
 Safety glasses with polarized lenses increase visual clarity so that protecting your eyes doesn’t mean putting your hands and other body parts in jeopardy.
 Polarized lenses reduce the amount of reflecting light that enters the eye, providing a much sharper and clearer view of the task at hand, particularly outdoors or in brightly illuminated indoor work areas.

 Peripheral coverage refers to the protection a given pair of safety glasses gives to the sides of your eyes.
-While the majority of objects that may impact your safety glasses will likely come from the front, there is a chance that a stray bit may fly up and strike at the sides.
+While the majority of objects that may impact your safety glasses will likely come from the front, there is a chance that a stray bit may fly up and strike to the left or right.
 While peripheral coverage often means a closed-in goggle style (vulnerable to fogging during use), there are also lightweight designs with peripheral coverage that fit loosely enough to avoid fogging.
 For maximum protection on certain projects, the full peripheral protection of goggle-style safety glasses may be the best way to go.